SpyHoodle/NixFiles-Jet/README.md

-# NixFiles: Jet
+# server
-> Simple and tidy configuration files for my "Jet" homeserver.
+> Simple and tidy configuration files for my homeserver.

 ## Explanation
-The main use for the server is hosting a private matrix homeserver, by hosting [Synapse](https://github.com/element-hq/synapse), [Sliding Sync](https://github.com/matrix-org/sliding-sync) and [MAS](https://github.com/matrix-org/matrix-authentication-service).
+The main use for the server is hosting a private matrix homeserver, by hosting [Synapse](https://github.com/element-hq/synapse), and [MAS](https://github.com/matrix-org/matrix-authentication-service).
 A private [Gitea](https://github.com/go-gitea/gitea) instance is also hosted, for storing git repositories and mirrors.
 The other service is a private [Syncplay](https://github.com/Syncplay/syncplay) server, which is great for playing media in sync between multiple parties.